ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 In the monoDrive Scenario Editor, the "Weather" actor can be found in any one of the pre-made monoDrive Unreal Engine maps found in the `Content/Maps` directory.
-The Weather actor can be added to custom maps easily by searching for the Actor in the "Modes" window as shown in the image below.
+The Weather actor can be added to custom maps easily by searching for the Actor in the "Place Actors" window as shown in the image below.
 Simply drag the actor into the custom map and it should now appear in the "World Outliner".

 <p class="img_container">